-Upper and/or lower partial dentures are designed to fill the gap created by missing teeth so you can smile without having to worry about a thing.
+Unlike complete dentures – which are designed to replace a full set of teeth – upper and/or lower partial dentures fill the gaps left by missing teeth.
 Partials can be unclipped and removed if wanted, and can help you feel more confident if you are missing a small number of teeth.

-There are a couple of options you may want to look into if you are considering wearing partial dentures:
+There are a couple of options you may want to choose from if you are considering wearing partial dentures:

 Metal framework partial dentures feature clasps that can attach onto natural teeth, keeping them in place, and you feeling secure.
-Slight movement in these partial dentures should be expected, even when your gums and bone tissue have time to get used to them, although you may feel more comfortable talking to your dentist about this.
+Expect a slight movement of the dentures, even after your bone tissue and gums have gotten used to them.

 Some partials dentures are made almost entirely of acrylic, but still use wire clasps to grip your natural teeth.
 Acrylic removable partials can be a cost-effective option, compared to metal-based partials and can be used as a good transitional denture if you’re planning to have further dental treatment, such as implants, in the future.

 Made from thin thermoplastics like nylon, flexible partial dentures are much lighter compared to thicker, more rigid acrylic dentures.

 It’s important to take good care of your partials so they stay fresh and comfortable in your mouth.
 Adopting a daily cleaning regime is important to keep them looking their best.
 To help remove tough stains:

 - Soak your partial dentures in a denture cleaning solution, such as Polident, overnight or as indicated by the directions on the pack.